Joe Swanberg: Career

 His next film as director was Digging for Fire, which premiered at the 2015 Sundance Film Festival and stars Jake Johnson.
 The film was released on August 21, 2015, by The Orchard.

 Swanberg wrote, directed, and produced Easy, an anthology series for Netflix.
-The series premiered in 2016 and ran for three seasons ending in 2019.
+The series premiered in 2016 and ran for three seasons, ending in 2019.
 Easy featured many of Swanberg's frequent collaborators from his films, including Jake Johnson, Joe Lo Truglio, and Nicky Excitement.

 In 2017, Swanberg and Jake Johnson co-wrote Win It All.
 Johnson stars with Aislinn Derbez, Joe Lo Truglio and Keegan-Michael Key.
 The film had its world premiere at South by Southwest on March 11, 2017.
 It was released on April 7, 2017, by Netflix.

 Swanberg is a noted proponent of Internet-based distribution for independent films and has made his 2011 feature Marriage Material available for free on his Vimeo page.
 He also released his 2020 feature, Build the Wall, starring Kent Osborne and Jane Adams, on his Vimeo page.

 In 2021, Swanberg opened Analog Pizza and Video Store, a VHS video rental shop in the back room of Borelli's Pizzeria in Chicago.

 In 2024, it was announced that he is working on a slate of five horror-themed feature films for Yale Entertainment.
+Swanberg confirmed at SXSW that all five features will be released by Cineverse through their Screambox streaming service in 2026.

+In August 2025, it was reported that Swanberg would direct his first feature in a decade, The Sun Never Sets, starring Jake Johnson and Dakota Fanning.
+The movie had its world premiere at South by Southwest on March 13, 2026.